Horscontexte/Harrington-Tools/README.md

 # Harrington-Tools

-Tools for Harrington Core Project, to manage and fill a mongoBDD with Poker hands Equity
+Tools for Harrington Core Project, to manage and fill a mongoDB with Poker hands Equity

-## What's can we do with it ?
+## What can we do with it ?

 ### - CreateEncounterFile.js